Exophthalmos: Anatomy

 Proptosis is the anterior displacement of the eye from the orbit.
 Since the orbit is closed off posteriorly, medially and laterally, any enlargement of structures located within will cause the anterior displacement of the eye.
 Swelling or enlargement of the lacrimal gland causes inferior medial and anterior dislocation of the eye.
 This is because the lacrimal glands are located superiorly and laterally in the orbit.

-Diagnosis
+Diagnosis and treatment

 Measurement

 Measurement of the degree of exophthalmos is performed using an exophthalmometer.

 Most sources define exophthalmos/proptosis as a protrusion of the globe greater than 18 mm.

 The term exophthalmos is often used when describing proptosis associated with Graves' disease.

+Treatment

+Exophthalmos is a progressive disease, so early detection and treatment is ideal.
+Diagnosing this condition may include imaging scans such as CT or MRI as well as blood tests to determine if the thyroid gland is functioning properly.
+Often, eye protrusion is measured to see how the disease progresses.
+Treatment for this disease includes radiation, surgery, and quitting smoking.
+Many times exophthalmos symptoms improve when hyperthyroidism is controlled, possibly using corticosteroid hormone replacement therapy.

 Animals

 Exophthalmos is commonly found in dogs.
 It is seen in brachycephalic (short-nosed) dog breeds because of the shallow orbit.
 It can lead to keratitis secondary to exposure of the cornea.
 Exophthalmos is commonly seen in the pug, Boston terrier, Pekingese, and shih tzu.
 It is a common result of head trauma and pressure exerted on the front of the neck too hard in dogs.
 In cats, eye proptosis is uncommon and is often accompanied by facial fractures.

 About 40% of proptosed eyes retain vision after being replaced in the orbit, but in cats very few retain vision.
 Replacement of the eye requires general anesthesia.
 The eyelids are pulled outward, and the eye is gently pushed back into place.
 The eyelids are sewn together in a procedure known as tarsorrhaphy for about five days to keep the eye in place.
 Replaced eyes have a higher rate of keratoconjunctivitis sicca and keratitis and often require lifelong treatment.
 If the damage is severe, the eye is removed in a relatively simple surgery known as enucleation of the eye.

 The prognosis for a replaced eye is determined by the extent of damage to the cornea and sclera, the presence or absence of a pupillary light reflex, and the presence of ruptured rectus muscles.
 The rectus muscles normally help hold the eye in place and direct eye movement.
 Rupture of more than two rectus muscles usually requires the eye to be removed, because significant blood vessel and nerve damage also usually occurs.
 Compared to brachycephalic breeds, dochilocephalic (long-nosed) breeds usually have more trauma to the eye and its surrounding structures, so the prognosis is worse.